djolertrk/kovid-obfuscation-passes/README.md

 Encrypts plaintext string literals in the binary so that sensitive or informative strings are hidden.
 This prevents attackers from easily gleaning information by simply reading the binary’s embedded strings.

+6. ***Control Flow Taint***

+Implements advanced control flow obfuscation by combining multiple techniques: control flow breaking with opaque predicates, control flow flattening with dispatcher blocks, and state variable injection.
+This comprehensive approach creates layered protection that is significantly more resistant to automated deobfuscation tools.

 ## Install deps

 ```